NREL/OpenStudio-resources/README.md

 ## Running tests in past history

-**Note:** The past history has been built already, so you shouldn't need to run tests in previous versions unless you are adding a missing test for an object that has been in OpenStudio for quite some time.
+**Note:** The past history has been built already: **all previous version files are stored in the `test` folder already**.
+So you shouldn't need to run tests in previous versions unless you are adding a missing test for an object that has been in OpenStudio for quite some time.

 Running past versions is achieved using docker, and the relies on the images stored on DockerHub at [nrel/openstudio](https://hub.docker.com/r/nrel/openstudio/).

+**Note:** If you only want to run for a single specific past version, you can definitely use your old installed OpenStudio version, you don't need docker.
+Docker is useful to run multiple past version (12 as of writing this for example).

 Two high-level command line utilities are provided, one for running a single version, the other to run all.
 They ask a couple of questions that all have sensible defaults to begin with, and should abstract all docker complexities.